• Use Cases

 Slack Integration

-Send churn alerts directly into the channel your CS team monitors.
+Send churn alerts directly into whichever channel each workspace monitors.

 Open link